LukeFrankio/CiviWave-FEM/docs/extensions.md

 Guidelines:

-- Prefer writing code with obvious control flow; add hints only on proven hot paths.
+- Prefer writing code with obvious control flow; add hints only on proven hot paths backed by profiles.
-- `CW_ASSUME` may enable vectorization but introduces UB if the assumption is false—guard with Debug asserts.
+- `CW_ASSUME` may enable vectorization but introduces UB if the assumption is false—guard with Debug asserts and sanitize builds.

 ## Vectorization hints